zylele/blog/themes/next/.github/CONTRIBUTING.md

 3. Select a branch that contains the project you want to release.
 Usually, you'll want to release against your `master` branch, unless you're releasing beta software.
 4. Type a title and description that describes your release.
     - Use the version as the title.
-    - The types of changes include **Breaking Changes**, **Updates**, **Features**, and **Bugfixes**.
+    - The types of changes include **Breaking Changes**, **Updates**, **Features**, and **Bug Fixes**.
 In the section of Breaking Changes, use multiple secondary headings, and use item list in other sections.
     - Use the passive tense and subject-less sentences.
     - All changes must be documented in release notes.
 If commits happen without pull request (minimal changes), just add this commit ID into release notes.
 If commits happen within pull request alreay, just add the related pull request ID including all possible commits.
 5. If you'd like to include binary files along with your release, such as compiled programs, drag and drop or select files manually in the binaries box.
 6. If the release is unstable, select **This is a pre-release** to notify users that it's not ready for production.
 If you're ready to publicize your release, click **Publish release**.
 Otherwise, click **Save draft** to work on it later.

+<a name="guides"></a>

 ## Guides

+<a name="coding-rules"></a>

 ### Coding Rules

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md) to keep open and inclusive.
 By participating, you are expected to uphold this code.

+<a name="coding-standards"></a>

 ### Coding Standards

 To be continued.

+<a name="labels-rules"></a>

 ### Labels Rules

-We use "labels" in the issue tracker to help classify pull requests and issues.
+We use "labels" in the issue tracker to help classify Pull requests and Issues.
 Using labels enables maintainers and users to quickly find issues they should look into, either because they experience them, or because it meets their area of expertise.

 If you are unsure what a label is about or which labels you should apply to a PR or issue, look no further!

 Issues related: `types`+`contents`+`results`

 - By types
-    - `Irrelevant`: An irrelevant issue for Next
-    - `Duplicate`: An issue which had been mentioned
     - `Bug`: A detected bug that needs to be confirmed
+    - `Improvement`: An issue that needs improvement
+    - `Feature Request`: An issue that wants a new feature
     - `Discussion`: An issue that needs to be discussed
     - `Question`: An issue about questions
+    - `Meta`: Denoting a change of usage conditions
-    - `Feature-Request`: An issue that wants a new feature
+    - `Polls`: An issue that initiated a poll
-    - `Backlog`: An issue that is to be completed and later compensated
 - By contents
     - `Roadmap`: An issue about future development
-    - `Hexo`: An issue related to Hexo
+    - `Hexo`: An issue related to Hexo or Hexo plugins
-    - `Scheme [1] - Mist`: An issue related to Scheme Mist
-    - `Scheme [2] - Muse`: An issue related to Scheme Muse
-    - `Scheme [3] - Pisces`: An issue related to Scheme Pisces
-    - `Scheme [4] - Gemini`: An issue related to Scheme Gemini
-    - `3rd party service`: An issue related to 3rd party service
+    - `3rd Party Plugin`: An issue related to 3rd party plugins & service
     - `Docs`: Need to add instruction document
     - `Configurations`: An issue related to configurations
     - `CSS`: An issue related to CSS
+    - `Fonts`: An issue related to fonts
+    - `PJAX`: An issue related to PJAX
     - `Custom`: An issue related to custom things
-    - `Optimization`: An issue that needs to be optimized
+    - `Support`: An issue labeled as support requests
 - By results
+    - `Duplicate`: An issue which had been mentioned
+    - `Irrelevant`: An irrelevant issue for Next
-    - `Wontfix`: An issue that will not to be fixed
+    - `Expected Behavior`: An issue that corresponds to expected behavior
     - `Need More Info`: Need more information for solving the issue
-    - `Need Confirm`: Need confirmation from the developers or user about the bug or solution
+    - `Need Verify`: Need confirmation from the developers or user about the bug or solution
-    - `Can't Reproduce`: An issue that can’t be reproduced
+    - `Can't Reproduce`: An issue that cannot be reproduced
     - `Verified`: An issue that has been verified
-    - `Help wanted`: An issue that needs help
+    - `Help Wanted`: An issue that needs help
-    - `Wait for Answer`: An issue that needs to be answered by the developers or user
-    - `Resolved Maybe`: An issue that has been resolved maybe
+    - `Probably Solved`: An issue that has been resolved maybe
     - `Solved`: An issue that has been solved
     - `Stale`: This issue has been automatically marked as stale because lack of recent activity
+    - `Locked`: This issue has been automatically locked since there has not been any recent activity after it was closed

 Pull requests related:

-- `Breaking Change`: A Pull requests that makes breaking change
+- `Breaking Change`: A pull request that makes breaking change
+- `3rd Party Plugin`: A pull request that makes update for 3rd party plugins & service
-- `Bugfix`: A Pull requests that fixes the related bug
+- `Bug Fix`: A pull request that fixes the related bug
-- `Docs`: A Pull requests that Instruction document has been added
+- `Docs`: A pull request that Instruction document has been added
-- `Feature`: A Pull requests that provides a new feature
+- `New Feature`: A pull request that provides a new feature
-- `Configurations`: A Pull requests related to configurations
+- `Feature`: A pull request that provides an option or addition to existing feature
-- `Optimization`: A Pull requests that optimizates the Next
+- `Improvement`: A pull request that improves NexT
-- `i18n`: A Pull requests that makes new languages translation
+- `i18n`: A pull request that makes new languages translation
-- `Performance`: A Pull requests that improves the performance
+- `Performance`: A pull request that improves the performance
-- `Discussion`: A Pull requests that needs to be discussed
+- `Discussion`: A pull request that needs to be discussed
+- `Work in Progress`: A pull request that is still working in progress
+- `Skip Release`: A pull request that should be excluded from release note

+<a name="commit-messages-rules"></a>

 ### Commit Messages Rules